Luo Huan

+In 2024, Luo Huan became the oldest women's artistic gymnast to represent China in history when she competed at the 2024 Summer Olympics in Paris, France.
+She placed sixth with the Chinese team in the team all-around final.

-Junior career
+Junior gymnastics career

 2013

 Luo made her international elite debut at the Australian Youth Olympic Festival in January.
 There, she won gold with her team and silver on the uneven bars.
 In May, representing Zhejiang province at the senior-level Chinese Championships, she came in fourth with her team and eighth on bars.
 In September, she competed at the Chinese National Games, winning a team silver medal.

 2014

 Luo competed at the Pacific Rim Championships, winning the bronze medal with the Chinese team behind the United States and Canada.
 Individually, Luo recorded the fourth highest score in the junior all-around winning gold on bars, behind Americans Bailie Key, Nia Dennis, and Norah Flatley and narrowly ahead of teammate Liu Tingting.
 However, due to the two-per-country rule, she was awarded the bronze medal over Flatley.
 In the junior event finals, she won gold on the uneven bars, ahead of Key and Liu, and placed fourth on floor and eighth on vault.
 This competition was the first of many events throughout Liu and Luo's careers where they competed together, often placing closely in the all-around and event finals.

 At the senior-level Chinese Championships in May, Luo and provincial teammate Huang Huidan led the Zhejiang team to the gold medal in the team competition.
 Luo was the only member of the team to contribute counting scores on all four events, including the second-highest score of the day on balance beam behind Shang Chunsong.
 She then delivered a strong performance in the all-around final to finish in fourth place behind Yao Jinnan, Shang, and Wang Yan, with less than a tenth of a point between her and the podium.
 She finished first among all junior participants, and once again recorded the second-highest beam score behind Shang.
 In event finals, she placed fourth on uneven bars behind Yao, Shang, and Huang, and sixth on balance beam.

 In November, Luo competed at the Chinese Individual National Championships as one of the top names, given the absence of the senior members of the World Championships team.
 She won gold in the all-around, her first all-around title, and on uneven bars.